monde/mms2r/README.txt

   FileUtils.cp mail.media['image/jpeg'].first, '/some/where/useful', :verbose => true

   puts "does the mail have quicktime video? #{!mail.media['video/quicktime'].nil?}"

   puts "plus run anything that TMail provides, e.g. #{mail.to.inspect}"

+  # check if the mail is from a mobile phone
+  puts "mail is from a mobile phone #{mail.is_mobile?}"

+  # inspect default media's exif data if exifr gem is installed and default
+  # media is a jpeg or tiff
+  puts "mail is from a mobile phone #{mail.is_mobile?}" puts "mail's default media's exif data is:" puts mms.exif.inspect

   # Block support, process and receive all media types of video.
   mail.process do |media_type, files|